-By considering the substantial changes and inclusion of advanced and current subject matters in the new syllabus, the Council shall conduct series of meetings, seminars, conferences, workshops, and webinars for the faculty members handling DPharm courses and equip them to deliver such new courses / topics more effectively and efficiently.
+By considering the substantial changes and inclusion of advanced and current subject matters in the new syllabus, the Council shall conduct series of meetings, seminars, conferences, workshops, and webinars for the faculty members handling D_Pharm courses and equip them to deliver such new courses / topics more effectively and efficiently.

-The Council appreciate all the efforts of the Members for successfully bringing out the ER-2020 regulations, curriculum and syllabus.
+The Council appreciate all the efforts of the Members for successfully bringing out the Education Regulations 2020, curriculum and syllabus.
 Also, profound gratitude to all the stakeholders who contributed directly or indirectly in completing this task.

-2. Competencies for the Indian DPharm Holders
+2. Competencies for the Indian D.Pharm Holders